Interest in Bitcoin (BTC) and other cryptocurrencies is continuing to grow, but only a tiny percentage of merchants accept them.

 You’ll pay up to 2% in fees to top-up your card with GBP by converting any cryptocurrency stored in your Monolith Wallet – except if it’s Monolith (TKN), in which case you’ll pay 0% fees.

 You’ll also be responsible for paying network fees when you top-up from your Monolith Wallet.
-This is the killer, as the average transaction Ethereum (ETH) transaction fee has frequently been in excess of $10 in 2022.
+This is the killer, as the average transaction Ethereum (ETH) transaction fee can be quite expensive.

 |Supported Cryptocurrencies||Ethereum, Monolith, & "most common ERC-20 tokens".|